ShreeChandanReddy-9/Shopping-Meet/README.md

 # Myntra Meet:
 ## 📜 Description:
-**Myntra-Meet** is an online shoping feature that helps customers shop with their family and friends.
-Customers can now invite one or many friends to shop along with them as if in retail shoping.
-This can keep customers engaged in the store for longer period of time.
+**Myntra-Meet** is an online shopping feature that helps customers shop with their family and friends  through a video call feature.
+Customers can now invite one or many friends to shop along with them as if in retail shopping.
+This can keep customers engaged in the store for a longer period of time.
 <br/>
 Myntra-Meet makes online shoping more **smart**, more **social** and more **fun**